Wendigo (comics): Fictional character biography

-Roxxon later goes on an archaeological expedition to find a Wendigo.
-When a Wendigo attacks a scientist named Ella Sterling, she is saved by Weapon H. It was revealed that Roxxon executive Mr. Banks had a miner named Philips Waggoner eat Wendigo meat at the site where the Avingnon Party resided during a blizzard.
-The result of this turned Waggoner into an Ur-Wendigo which is more powerful than any normal Wendigo and can grow larger by eating flesh.
+Roxxon embarks on an archaeological expedition to find a Wendigo.
+When a Wendigo attacks a scientist named Ella Sterling, she is saved by Weapon H. It was revealed that Roxxon executive Mr. Banks had a miner named Philips Waggoner eat Wendigo meat at the site where the Avignon Party resided during a blizzard.
+Waggoner is transformed into an Ur-Wendigo, which is more powerful than any normal Wendigo and can grow larger by eating flesh.
 Weapon H borrows Doctor Strange's Ax of Angarruumus and allows himself to be eaten by the Ur-Wendigo to kill it from within.

+Wolverine later encounters Leonard Two-Bears, a teenager who was inflicted with the Wendigo curse.
+Leonard explains to Wolverine that he had fled an abusive group home alongside his friend Ryan only for Ryan to die in the wilderness.
+Leonard cannibalized Ryan's corpse, resulting in him contracting the Wendigo curse.
+Wolverine stays with Leonard to help him control himself and ultimately reunites him with his mother.

 Powers and abilities

 The Wendigo possesses a variety of superhuman physical abilities and powerful claws as a result of transformation by an ancient mystical curse.
 However, Wendigos usually retain little of their former human personas.
 Sorcerers such as Mauvais and Lorenzo have been able to avoid this aspect of the curse, using magic to gain the power of the Wendigo while maintaining their intelligence.